XcooBee/test-bee-simple/README.md

 - bee_params
     A JSON object that represents the named parameters the bee will use, it will be passed to the bee in the data.parameters object.
+    By default we will look for a file named `parameters.json` in the same directory.
+If this file is not there then the the test utility will pass an empty parameters container to the code for execution.

+- flightprocessing
+    This is the state container for the flightpath.
+When you use the `services.addParam()` method, a paramater pair (key, value) will be added to this object and included for downstream processing.
+Later bees can read the message placed here and include in their processing.
+This is the way to communicate between bees as the flightpath is flown.
+Your parameters will also be assigned a prefix based on the system name of your bee.

 #### Sample parameters file
 ```